 Summer is in full swing.
-Not the time to be working hard.
+Now is not the time to be working hard.
 That is something for autumn, winter and early spring.
 At least, that was the timetable to which Escher largely adhered throughout his working life.
-If you look at the months he worked (these are known from 1922 onwards), they usually span September to May.
+If you look at the months he worked (these are known from 1922 onwards), they usually span from September to May.
 It is a logical consequence of his approach; in spring and summer he went out to get inspiration, to take photos and to draw.
 In autumn and in winter he developed these preliminary studies into woodcuts, wood engravings and lithographs.

 These ‘summer works’ include early Italian landscapes, a number of works from the war years (when Escher was unable to travel), a genuinely ‘summery’ work like Phosphorescent Sea as well as some of his most famous works.
 Verbum, Balcony, Horseman, Up and Down, Relativity, Plane Filling II, Sphere Surface with Fish, Circle Limit IV (Heaven and Hell) and Snakes were all produced in July.
 August is less well represented.
 It seems this month for Escher really was holiday month.

 One of the August works is (Old) Houses in Positano, from 1934.
 In May and June, Maurits and Jetta had made another trip to the Amalfi coast from their home in busy Rome.
 They had been married for 10 years and were visiting places where they had been together before.
-One was Positano.
+One of these was Positano.
 In the lithograph he produced of the coastal town, the typical white-plastered vertical houses can be seen with stairs and so-called ‘bread roll roofs’ that were then common in central and southern Italy.
 Escher wrote about this in a letter from 1969:

-‘When it comes to architecture, in my prints I have been strongly influenced by southern Italian buildings, where Norman, Romanesque, Saracen and Moorish influences can often be distinguished.
+‘When it comes to architecture, in my prints I have been strongly influenced by southern Italian buildings, where Norman, Romanesque, Saracen and Moorish [Spanish-Islamic] influences can often be distinguished.
 I am fond of “bread roll” domes and flat, whitewashed roofs and plastered walls (see Dream, Cycle, Print Gallery, Belvedere, Ascending and Descending, Waterfall).
 Almost all these elements I saw on the Amalfi coast (Positano, Amalfi, Atrani, Maiori, Minori, Ravello).
-My prints exude a form of nostalgia.’
+My prints exude a form of nostalgia.’*

-What is special about the lithograph (Old) Houses in Positano is the way in which he isolates the group of houses and rocks from their setting.
+What is special about the lithograph (Old) Houses in Positano is the way in which Escher isolates the group of houses and rocks from their setting.
 He leaves out all context, leaving the image appearing to float, which in fact gives rise to an impossible shape.
 He had used the bread roll roofs before, including in Atrani, but this was the first time he had positioned his subject so starkly on the virgin paper.